IIT Tirupati: SPIC MACAY

 SPIC MACAY chapter at IIT Tirupati has been very active, with the aim to promote Indian classical music and dance among the youth.
 In August 2019 IIT Tirupati hosted the Virasat series consisting of a number of art workshops and music performances by renowned artists.

 Clubs and Sports Activities

-IIT Tirupati has about 14 active clubs and societies under which they organise various extramural activities, like Techmaniacs (Robotics), Digital Wizards (Coding), Chaturanga (Chess), Xcite (Dance) etc. With the increasing number of students, club activities became more diversified.
+IIT Tirupati has about 14 active clubs and societies under which they organize various extramural activities, like Sigma Squad(AI | ML), Techmaniacs (Robotics), Digital Wizards (Coding), PFC(Photography and Films Club), Chaturanga (Chess), Xcite (Dance) etc. With the increasing number of students, club activities became more diversified.
 Various clubs play a crucial role in getting the participants ready for Inter-IIT cultural, technical and sports events.
-Under the Fit India Movement, the Institute launched its Fitness Club to organise yoga classes and informative webinars on the theme of the club.
+Under the Fit India Movement, the Institute launched its Fitness Club to organize yoga classes and informative webinars on the theme of the club.
 Sarathi, the Guidance and Counseling Unit is catered to the mental well-being of students by conducting counselling sessions, orientation programmes, yoga classes and life-skill sessions.